unRob/milpa/.milpa/docs/milpa/util/shell.md

 ---
-description: Functions related to shell-init hooks
+description: Functions related to shells
 ---

-The `repo` util contains shell functions useful during [`shell-init`](/.milpa/help/docs/milpa/repo/hooks/#shell-initsh) hook scripts, where it's loaded by default.
+The `shell` util contains shell functions useful for programs that output commands to be evaluated by a user's shell.

-These functions are compatible with shells whose name ends in "sh" and are POSIX-compliant, and the fish shell.
+These functions are compatible with shells whose name ends in "sh" and are POSIX-compliant, and, the `fish` shell.

 ## Functions